-- Date and time of complaint/enquiry - The method by which the complaint was made (telephone, letter, email, meeting, etc.) - Name, address, contact telephone number of complainant/enquirer (if no such details were provided, a note to that effect) and the complainants permission to provide their personal details to other Government agencies to allow them to undertake their regulatory duties - Details of complaints/enquiry - Action taken in response including follow up with the complainant/enquirer and resolution reached - Reference to any monitoring to confirm that the complaint has been satisfactorily resolved - If no action was taken, the reasons why no action was taken.
+- Date and time of complaint/enquiry - The method by which the complaint was made (telephone, letter, email, meeting, etc.) - Name, address, contact telephone number of complainant/enquirer (if no such details were provided, a note to that effect) and any request by the complainant to withhold their personal details from information provided to other Government agencies to allow them to undertake their regulatory duties - Details of complaints/enquiry - Action taken in response, including follow up with the complainant/enquirer and resolution reached - Reference to any monitoring to confirm that the complaint has been satisfactorily resolved - If no action was taken, the reasons why no action was taken.